algorandfoundation/algokit-cli/docs/architecture-decisions/2024-03-06_local_dev_ui_packaging.md

 - **Option2** Tauri is the preferred option because it is well documented and has a big community behind it.
 Tauri supports all of our use cases and is less resource hungry than Electron.

 ## Selected option

+Option 2

+Given the good community support, great docs, low resource consumption and not needing to write much (if any) Rust, Tauri (Option 2) appears to fit our needs very well.